Skip to main content

 When Titanic was built, she was considered massive for that time in history.
 The ship was able to hold 3,353 passengers, including 900 crew members.
 People were astonished by the sheer size of the "unsinkable" Titanic.

 When it comes to Titanic’s length, she was 882 feet long.
-In comparison, Wonder of the Seas is 1,187 feet long, which is around 35% longer.
-As the world's largest cruise ship, Wonder of the Seas holds 8,000 passengers.
-Keep in mind that Wonder of the Seas is substantially larger than most modern cruise ships.
+In comparison, Icon of the Seas is 1,196 feet long, which is around 35% longer.
+As the world's largest cruise ship, Icon of the Seas holds over 7,000 passengers at maximum capacity.
+Keep in mind that Icon is substantially larger than most modern cruise ships.

-Carnival Celebration, for instance, is Carnival's newest cruise ship, as of November 2023.
-She measures 1,130 feet in length.
-Norwegian Viva, Norwegian's newest ship that launched in August 2023, is one of the shorter newer vessels at just 965 feet long.
+Carnival Celebration, an Excel Class ship launched in 2022, measures 1,130 feet in length.
+Norwegian Viva, launched in August 2023, is one of the shorter newer vessels at just 965 feet long.
 All three, however, are at least 80 feet longer than Titanic!

 Image